qmk/qmk_firmware/README.md

     #define PREVENT_STUCK_MODIFIERS

-Warning: This option uses up 1 byte of memory per key.
-For example on Planck it uses 4\*12=48 bytes.
+This option uses 5 bytes of memory per every 8 keys on the keyboard rounded up (5 bits per key).
+For example on Planck (48 keys) it uses (48/8)\*5 = 30 bytes.

 ### Remember: These are just aliases